ESPRI-Mod/prodiguer-docs/deployments/0.4.0.0/report.rst

 Deployment issues
 --------------------------------------

-**On the MQ server the daemon logs for both stdout and stderr are being writing to the same log file rather than different log files.**
+**On the MQ server the daemon logs for both stdout and stderr are being writing to the same log file.**

 - Deployment Impact: nil